Guardians ad Litem

 “What I’ve really seen, actually, is the relationship for young people – it’s very valuable,” she explains.

-The ability of a Guardian ad Litem to remain consistent for a young person is really, really important.
+The ability of a Guardian ad Litem to remain consistent for a young person is really, really important – young people value that.

 It’s not just about being there – it’s about staying.
-Nikki shares how she has supported some children from as young as 7 or 8 years old, all the way through until they left care at 18.
+Nikki shares how she has supported some children from as young as seven or eight years old, all the way through until they left care at 18.
 “That consistent person has been very important,” she says.
 “You get to know them very well, and as a result, you can argue and advocate points for them.”

 Related Posts